Need help? Call 1-800-CERT-LAB

 1-Minute Summary

 For decades, U.S. sunscreen innovation has lagged behind global markets.
-While Europe, Asia, and Australia have long used next-generation UV filters like Bemotrizinol and Bisoctrizole, U.S. formulators remain limited to an aging list of approved actives.
+While Europe, Asia, and Australia have long used next-generation UV filters like Bemotrizinol and Bisoctrizole, U.S. formulators had remained limited to an aging list of approved actives.

 Bemotrizinol (also known as Tinosorb S or PARSOL Shield) is an advanced, oil-soluble UV filter that absorbs both UVA and UVB rays.
 It’s been widely used in Europe and Asia for over two decades.
 The same goes for Bisoctrizole (Tinosorb M), a hybrid UV filter that works by absorbing, scattering, and reflecting UV radiation.

-However, neither compound is currently approved in the U.S. as an active ingredient in over-the-counter (OTC) sunscreens
+However, for years, neither compound was currently approved in the U.S. as an active ingredient in over-the-counter (OTC) sunscreens

 In October 2024, DSM-Firmenich submitted an OTC Monograph Order Request (OMOR) to the U.S. FDA seeking approval of Bemotrizinol as a GRASE (Generally Recognized as Safe and Effective) sunscreen active.
-The FDA’s review window is 17.5 months, putting a tentative decision on the horizon for March 2026
+The FDA sought public comments prior to its landmark decision in June 2026.

 Mother applying sunscreen with bemotrizinol to toddler.